When Good People Go Bad (Judges 7-9)

 Gideon had good reason to be afraid, because Gideon was vastly outnumbered.
 Gideon only had 32,000 warriors.
 He was outnumbered 4 to 1.

 But what did God do?
-God told Gideon that he has too many warriors.
+God told Gideon that he had too many warriors.
 He asked Gideon to dismiss anyone in his army of 32,000 who is afraid, and 22,000 leave.
 Now he's down to only 10,000 warriors.
 He's outnumbered 14 to 1.
 If Gideon was afraid before, he should be petrified now.

 But God isn't done with him yet.
 God said that Gideon still has too many.
 God devised a plan that resulted in a further reduction in Gideon's troop strength, and Gideon ended up sending everyone but 300 people home.
 Gideon is down to less than 1% of the warriors that he started out with.
 He's outnumbered 450 to 1 now.